Geopostcodes-logo

 Improving Your Address Autocomplete API

 The autocomplete mechanism presented in this article only works on perfect matches.
-That’s rarely good enough, so you’ll most likely want to improve on what we’ve already got here.
+That’s rarely good enough, so you’ll likely want to improve on what we’ve already got here.

 Users are going to make spelling mistakes.
 To alleviate that in simple projects, you can use trigrams or the full-text search capability of your DBMS.

-For more complex solutions you can use a dedicated search engine such as ElasticsearchOpenSearch, or Typesense.
+For more complex solutions, you can use a dedicated search engine such as ElasticsearchOpenSearch, or Typesense.

 Use Additional Datasets